 1. Welcome / Declaration of Opening

-Cr Gontaszewski opened the meeting at 6.03pm and delivered Acknowledgement of Country
+Cr Gontaszewski opened the meeting at 6.03pm and delivered the Acknowledgement of Country.

 Mayor Cole advised she has stepped down from Chair of the Advisory Group due to now being part of many more Working Groups in her new role as Mayor.
 Cr Gontaszewski is now the Chair.